Neil Peart: Lyricism

 Peart was the main lyricist for Rush.
 Literature heavily influenced his writings.
 In his early days with Rush, much of his lyrical output was influenced by fantasy, science fiction, mythology, and philosophy.

 The 1980 album Permanent Waves saw Peart cease to use fantasy and mythological themes.
 1981's Moving Pictures showed that Peart was still interested in heroic, mythological figures, but now placed firmly in a modern, realistic context.
 The song "Limelight" from the same album is an autobiographical account of Peart's reservations regarding his own popularity and the pressures associated with fame.
 From Permanent Waves onward, most of Peart's lyrics revolved around social, emotional, and humanitarian issues, usually from an objective standpoint and employing the use of metaphors and symbolic representation.

-1984's Grace Under Pressure strung together such despondent topics as the Holocaust ("Red Sector A") and the death of close friends ("Afterimage").
-Starting with 1987's Hold Your Fire and including 1989's Presto, 1991's Roll the Bones, and 1993's Counterparts, Peart continued to explore diverse lyrical motifs, even addressing the topic of love and relationships ("Open Secrets", "Ghost of a Chance", "Speed of Love", "Cold Fire", "Alien Shore"), a subject which he purposefully avoided in the past, out of fear of using clichés.
+Released in 1984, Grace Under Pressure strung together such despondent topics as the Holocaust ("Red Sector A") and the death of close friends ("Afterimage").
+With 1987's Hold Your Fire, 1989's Presto, 1991's Roll the Bones, and 1993's Counterparts, Peart continued to explore diverse lyrical motifs, even addressing the topics of love and relationships ("Open Secrets", "Ghost of a Chance", "Speed of Love", "Cold Fire", "Alien Shore"), subjects which he purposefully avoided in the past out of fear of using clichés.
 2002's Vapor Trails was heavily devoted to Peart's personal issues, along with other humanitarian topics such as the 9/11 terrorist attacks ("Peaceable Kingdom").
 The album Snakes & Arrows dealt primarily and vociferously with Peart's opinions regarding faith and religion.

-The song "2112" focuses on the struggle of an individual against the collectivist forces of a totalitarian state.
+The song suite "2112" focuses on the struggle of an individual against the collectivist forces of a totalitarian state.
 This became the band's breakthrough release, but also brought unexpected criticism, mainly because of the credit of inspiration Peart gave to Ayn Rand in the liner notes.
 "There was a remarkable backlash, especially from the English press, this being the late seventies, when collectivism was still in style, especially among journalists", Peart said.
 "They were calling us 'Junior fascists' and 'Hitler lovers'.
 It was a total shock to me".

-Regarding his seeming ideological fealty to Rand's philosophy of Objectivism, Peart said, "For a start, the extent of my influence by the writings of Ayn Rand should not be overstated.
+In a 1993 interview for a fan newsletter, Peart stated: "For a start, the extent of my influence by the writings of Ayn Rand should not be overstated.
 I am no one's disciple."
 The lyrics of "Faithless" exhibit a life stance which has been closely identified with secular humanism.
 Peart explicitly discussed his religious views in The Masked Rider: Cycling in West Africa, in which he wrote: "I'm a linear thinking agnostic, but not an atheist, folks."

 In 2007, Peart was ranked No. 2 (after Sting) on the now defunct magazine Blenders list of "worst lyricists in rock".
-In contrast, Allmusic called him "one of rock's most accomplished lyricists".
+In contrast, AllMusic called him "one of rock's most accomplished lyricists".